Arthur Papas: Green Gully SC

-Ettifaq FC
+Al Ittifaq

-Papas joined Saudi Professional League club Ettifaq FC working alongside former VV Venlo coach Eelco Schattorie for the latter part of the Saudi Professional League season.
-They joined Ettifaq FC whilst the club was in the middle of a relegation battle after not having won in a league match for three months.
+Papas joined Saudi Professional League club Al Ittifaq working alongside former VV Venlo coach Eelco Schattorie for the latter part of the Saudi Professional League season.
+They joined Al Ittifaq whilst the club was in the middle of a relegation battle after not having won in a league match for three months.
 Together they managed to save the Pro League club from relegation with two games to spare."Our predicament was not the easiest situation to inherit as the team hadn’t won a league match since 24 November, and in a situation like this there are numerous factors surrounding the dynamics of the team which clearly are not functioning at an optimum level.
 So to improve the results, whilst finding a playing style that was suited the characteristics of the playing group, was a fine balancing act but one we managed to navigate successfully.I was privileged to work in the Saudi Pro League and with their players and therefore understand deeply the affiliation they have for their country and what it means to them all as football really is the only sport that matters there.”